wp-plugins/mcatfilter/readme.txt

 * Excluded categories are still available through custom queries
 * Fully integrated with the WordPress internationalization API

-= Fixes and improvements of version 0.4 =
+= Fixes and improvements of version 0.4.1 =

-* New option for exclusion/inclusion in tag pages.
+* New option for global exclusion/inclusion in feeds.
-* mCatFilter has now its own menu entry.
+* Ability to select filter extent (i.e. home page only, search page, etc...)

 = Upcoming additions and improvements =

+* Full control of exclusion filter extent from category edition form
-* Ability to select filter extent (i.e. home page only, search page, etc...)
+* Best control of exclusion filter extent with loops in page templates

 = System requirements =